sbkashif/gRASPA_job_tracker/README.md

 python -m gRASPA_job_tracker --update-status --batch-range 100-200
 ```

 The `--update-status` option scans all batch directories to update the job status tracking file without submitting any new jobs.
-This is useful for checking the status of existing jobs if you have exited from the original `graspa_job_tracker --config my_config.yaml` command while your slurm jobs of individual batches are still running in the background.
-It will update the `job_status.csv` file with the current status of each batch based on the SLURM job IDs.
+This is useful for checking the status of existing jobs if you have exited from the base command: `graspa_job_tracker --config my_config.yaml` or related command used for job submission.
+If you don't exit the base command after all the batches have been successfully submitted,it will update the `job_status.csv` file every 60 seconds.

 ## Creating Custom Scripts

 The gRASPA job tracker is designed to be extensible with custom scripts for various stages of the workflow.
 The job scheduler will generate the SLURM job script and call your script with a standard set of arguments and environment variables.

-An example simulation output is discussed [here](examples/data/coremof_clean/README.md)
+An example simulation output is discussed [here](examples/data/coremof_clean/README.md).

 ### General Principles

 Custom scripts specified in the `scripts` section of your configuration file can be either Python modules or shell scripts.
-The system provides multiple ways to access configuration values:
+The system provides multiple ways to access configuration values defined in the [config](examples/config-coremof-clean.yaml) file:

-1. **Command Line Arguments**: Values are passed as positional arguments.
-2. **Environment Variables**: Values are exported as environment variables (available to all steps).
+1. **Environment Variables**: Values are exported as environment variables (available to all steps).
-3. **Template Files**: Some configuration values are processed into template files.
-For example, temperature and pressure values may be written into the `simulation.input` file for gRASPA.
+2. **Template Files**: Some configuration values are processed into template files if those values are to be controlled by a tool-specific file.
+For example, gRASPA software reads simulation paramter via a `simulation.input` file.

 ### Script Argument Convention

-> **IMPORTANT:** The **first argument to all scripts is always `batch_id`**.
-This is a strict convention for all workflow steps, including custom scripts, analysis, and simulation steps.
-The order and meaning of subsequent arguments are described below:
+The argument convention is enforced from the source code for all custom scripts and the users must follow the convention.
+The order and meaning of the arguments is described below:

-- **First Argument (Always):** `batch_id` (string or integer identifying the batch)
+- **First Argument** `batch_id` (string or integer identifying the batch)
 - **Second Argument:** Input directory or file list
   - **First Step in `scripts` section:** File list of CIF files in the batch.
-This is just an extra precaution to avoid processing any unnecessary file present in the original database directory.
+This is just an extra precaution to avoid processing unnecessary file present in the original database directory.
+The package will automatically create this file which will essentially be a list of CIF files of a batch.
+The package will also take care of passing the file path as the second argument of the first script.
+The users would just need to ensure that that they are not trying to access anything else in the second argument.
   - **Subsequent Steps:** Output directory of the previous step which contains all the output files from the previous step.
 For example, output directory of partial charge calculation can be used in the gRASPA simulation step.
 - **Third Argument:** Output directory (where your script should write results)
-- **Fourth Argument (Optional):** Template path (if needed by your script).
-For example, if `<stepname>_input` is defined in `run_file_templates`, then a fourth argument will be passed to your script containing the path to the template file.
-The script can either use this path directly from arguments or access it via the environment variable `TEMPLATE_<STEP_NAME>_INPUT`.
+- **Fourth Argument (Optional):** Template path (if defined in `run_file_templates` corresponding to a given step in `scripts`).
+For example, if `<stepname>_input` is defined in `run_file_templates`, then a fourth argument will be passed to your script.
+The argument with be the path to the template file.
+The script can either use this path directly by accessing fourth argument or access it via the environment variable `TEMPLATE_<STEP_NAME>_INPUT`.

+A future update will cover source code modification to allow additional argumnets to the custom `scripts`.

 ### Accessing Configuration Values

 - **Environment Variables**: All configuration values (forcefields, simulation parameters, etc.) are available as environment variables for all steps.
   - Forcefield files: `FF_<NAME>`
-  - Simulation parameters: `SIM_VAR_<NAME>`
+  - Simulation parameters defined in `run_file_templates`: `SIM_VAR_<NAME>`
-  - Template files: `TEMPLATE_<NAME>`
+  - Template files: `TEMPLATE_<STEP_NAME>_INPUT`
 - **Example (Python):**
   ```python
   import os